Perfect time to change your passwords

 Using a unique password saves time when you need to change your password

 After a breach you will have to change your password to secure your account.
-When you use a unique password, you will need to change only that password in case of a breach.
+When you use unique passwords, you will need to change only the password of a breached account.
 If you used the same password on other accounts, you would have to change the password for every other account.

 What makes a strong password?

 First rule is, do not use the same password on any other account.
-Whatever password you have, use it only on one profile.
+Whatever password you have, use it only on one account.

 A good password is hard to guess.
 You can form one using long sentences, obscure strings of characters and numbers.
 The point is that anyone trying to get through the security can’t do it by just guessing the password.
+And it’s not that criminals are just typing in passwords to get through.
+They use sophisticated programs, that can test billions of passwords – in a second.
 Many people use the names of their children or pets as passwords.
 Sometimes this information can be snooped from social media.

 The strongest passwords are the ones even you can’t remember.
 Password managers help you store your strong random passwords.
 When using a password manager, you only have to remember one password to access all the others.
 With a password manager you won’t forget your passwords.